 Plus, video allows you to build a connection with someone else (whether a direct report or a prospect) faster than a voice call.
 That’s why our standard at Vengreso is video calls, whether internal or external.

-Zoom has other great features like a green screen background option to “change” your location, a ‘touch-up my appearance’ feature to subtly smooth and filter fine lines and dark circles, and the ability to switch from mobile to desktop or any other device during a meeting without skipping a beat.
-Zoom also allows a seller to share content whether it’s on their desktop or their mobile device.
+Zoom has other great features, like a green screen background option to “change” your location, a ‘touch-up my appearance’ feature to subtly smooth and filter fine lines and dark circles, and the ability to switch from mobile to desktop or any other device during a meeting without skipping a beat.
+Zoom also allows a seller to share content whether it’s on their desktop or their mobile device, and file sharing is a convenient way to distribute documents during meetings.
+Sharing engaging visuals and interactive content during video meetings helps keep buyers engaged.
+Reliable technology is essential for seamless video meetings.
 This is very useful during sales conversations.

 For those reasons, I consider Zoom one of the best remote selling tools out there.